General Program Questions

 I’ve already submitted a complete application but I need to make updates.
 How can I do that?

 • Any updates must be submitted through the online application portal.
-Updates made after the deadline will not be viewed by the admissions committee so please be mindful of this when submitting your application.
+The only updates allowed before the deadline are document uploads to replace existing files.
+After the deadline, additional updates may not be viewed by the admission committee.

 How many students are admitted to the MS&E graduate program each year?